 The Energy sector plays a pivotal role in economic and social development by supplying what might be described as the “flow of blood” to production and transportation systems.
 Its main objective is to ensure the reliable, affordable and clean energy needed by modern societies, thus contributing to well-being and prosperity around the globe.

 The Energy sector involves the generation, transmission and distribution of electricity derived from a variety of sources, including fossil fuels, nuclear power and renewable sources.
 It also includes activities concerned with fuels themselves, which extend along the entire value chain, such as oil and gas extraction and transportation, coal mining, refining of petroleum products, and wholesaling and retailing of fuels.

-Malaysia’s power sector is divided into three sub-markets, namely Peninsular Malaysia, Sabah (including the federal territory of Labuan), and Sarawak.
-Tenaga Nasional Bhd (TNB) is the main utility in Peninsular Malaysia, while ...View more details
+Malaysia’s power market consists of three geographical markets, namely Peninsular Malaysia, Sabah (including Labuan), and Sarawak.
+Tenaga Nasional Bhd (TNB) is the main power company in Peninsular Malaysia, while ...View more details